ollieh-m/CV/README.md

 ##Education

-Makers Academy (April 2016 to July 2016)
+#### Makers Academy (April 2016 to July 2016)

 Studied software and web development with strong emphasis on pair programming, Test-Driven Development, and agile development.
-Ruby/Rails, JavaScript/AngularJS, and PostgreSQL.
+Focus on Ruby and Ruby on Rails, but also covering Javascript and Angular JS.

-Open University (2009-2010)
+#### Open University (2009-2010)

-Mathematics
+A-level equivalent in Mathematics

-Cambridge University (2005-2008)
+#### Cambridge University (2005-2008)

-Social and Political Sciences, 2.1
+2.1 in Social and Political Sciences